brettkromkamp/contextualise/README.rst

 * Support for multiple (self-contained) topic maps
 * Support for both private and public topic maps
-* Extensive support for notes
-   * Attach a note to an existing topic
-   * Convert a note into a topic
+* Extensive support for notes including the ability to attach a note to an existing topic and convert a note into a topic
-* Markdown-based text editor for topic text and notes
+* `Markdown<https://daringfireball.net/projects/markdown/syntax>`_-based text editor for topic text and notes
 * The ability to attach files (including images, PDFs, and so forth) to topics
-* The ability to attach (glTF-based) 3D models to topics
-   * Interactive 3D model viewer
+* The ability to attach (glTF-based) 3D models to topics with an interactive 3D model viewer
-* Powerful (semantic) and self-referential associations
-   * The ability to create typed associations
+* Powerful (semantic) and self-referential associations with the ability to create typed associations with role-based members
-   * Role-based members
 * Flexible filtering of topic occurrences and associations by scope (i.e., context)
 * Interactive visual network graph of related topics (allowing navigation between topics)
 * Auto-complete on all form fields that expect a topic reference